• Skip to main content

 While the cruise line will offer a variety of cruise port excursions, there are other options.
 The key alternatives include booking through independent companies, hiring a private guide, or creating our own itinerary.

-Each option has its advantages and disadvantages, making it easy for everyone to find the perfect way to enjoy their time ashore, but not necessarily the same way others will select at each port.
+Each option has its advantages and disadvantages, making it easy for everyone to find their perfect way to enjoy their time ashore.

 Understanding your options when choosing the best shore excursions for you